Observing at WMKO

 Time Domain Astronomy: Observers will continue to have the ability to propose both cadence and ToO programs using the cover sheet.
 Policies related to Target of Opportunity or Cadence proposals can be found at Too Policies and Cadence Policies.
 These policies are not applicable to Subaru Exchange time.
 TAC-approved Cross-institutional ToO (TDA) projects will continue to be able to interrupt observers at any Institution, to increase the utility of the ToO process.

-Twilight Cadence Observing: The twilight cadence program will continue in 2024A, with NIRC2-NGS and OSIRIS-NGS available for use.
+Twilight Cadence Observing: The twilight cadence program will continue in 2024B, with NIRC2-NGS and OSIRIS-NGS available for use.
 Each institution may allocate one twilight cadence program per telescope.
 Please note that due to ongoing AO upgrades, there will be times in the semester when AO is unavailable for cadence observations (see above).
 Cadence program PIs are responsible for development of instrument scripts, providing documentation, and training of staff needed to make the cadence program a turnkey operation.
 More details can be found in the Cadence Policy.

 FOCAS, HDS, Hyper Suprime-Cam, IRCS, MOIRCS, CHARIS+SCExAO, REACH, FastPDI, MEC, VAMPIRES, NsIR and IRD will be available at Subaru.
 Please check the Subaru web site http://www.subarutelescope.org/Observing/index.html for detailed descriptions of these instruments.
 Please visit https://subarutelescope.org/Observing/Proposals/call.html for instrument restrictions, particularly for visiting (PI-type) instruments SCExAO+CHARIS, IRD, VAMPIRES, Fast PDI, MEC, REACH, and for filter availability of HSC.
 The SUBARU-KECK exchange will continue to have flexibility with regard to the number of nights available for exchange with the number of nights exchanged determined based on the demand from each community.
-In 23A, Subaru ToO observers will continue to be able to interrupt Keck observers on the Subaru Telescope, and Keck ToO observers will be able to interrupt Subaru observers on the Keck Telescope.
+Subaru ToO observers will continue to be able to interrupt Keck observers on the Subaru Telescope, and Keck ToO observers will be able to interrupt Subaru observers on the Keck Telescope.
 Compensation will be according to the policy of each observatory.

 Subaru observations are executed in "classical" observing mode, except for HSC observations.
 Queue observing is the default observing mode for HSC; applicants who desire classical mode with HSC must justify their request.
 For all classical observations, Subaru may support half night allocations, but whole night allocations are preferred.
 Please check the HSC queue mode website https://subarutelescope.org/Observing/queue/index.html for more details on HSC observations.

-6. A new NIR WFS (a visiting device, a near-infrared wavefront sensor inside the AO188 instead of the visible wavefront sensor) will be offered with a shared-risk policy.
+• NIR WFS (a near-infrared wavefront sensor inside the AO188 instead of the visible wavefront sensor)

 LGS-AO: A detailed set of guidelines for LGS-AO nights and information on the capabilities of the systems may be found on the LGS-AO page.
 Backup programs for LGS proposals are essential.
 Backup programs for LGS on Keck II may be either NGS programs or NIRES.
 On Keck I, either NGS-OSIRIS and non-AO HIRES may serve as a backup.